-Upon visiting the caves, you park your car then get in line for your tickets to see the caves on a guided tour, today we had no line, woohoo!
+When visiting the caves first you park your car, then get in line to buy your tickets to see the caves on a guided tour, today we had no line, woohoo!
 Then while waiting for your bus to take you up to the entrance you can get something to eat.
 The tour is a walk of about 1 hour and 15 minutes accessible to everybody at a temperature of 14 degrees constant all the year round.

-The waiting area, where you can have local dishes of food, a cold drink or just use the restroom before your tour.
+The waiting area, where you can have local dishes and a cold drink or just use the restroom before your tour.

 Once we arrive we are sectioned off according to what language tour we will receive.
 Then we are taken into the mountain.
 The walk is a few minutes, it’s cold and damp but really exciting.

-These are the different rooms we will go into, well we actually will only visit 1,2,3 & 4.
+These are the different rooms we can visit, well actually we will only visit 1,2,3 & 4.
 The other rooms are for more complex tours.

 The map, we actually only go to the first part of the green area.